g0tmk/dotfiles-linux/README.md

       - If still no sound - Run `alsamixer`, hit F6,  select sound card (probably "HDA Intel PCH"), set all channels to 0dB, unmute channels if needed with 'm'.
 I left Master and Speaker enabled, all other channels muted.
     - Test basic lock
       - Press lock hotkey.
 Screen should blank, brightness should decrease to zero, and pressing any key should show system is locked (using `slock` which shows a blue or red screen)
+    - Test basic sleep + lock
+      - run `systemctl suspend`
+      - Laptop should have slept, and is now locked with `slock`
+      - If screen did not lock then check `systemctl status screenlock.service` for errors.
+The service file at `/etc/systemd/system/screenlock.service` may need to be modified.
     - Test lid sleep + lock
       - Close lid.
 Wait 30 seconds.
 Open lid.
       - Laptop should have slept, and is now locked with `slock`
-      - If screen did not lock then check `systemctl status screenlock.service` for errors.
-The service file at `/etc/systemd/system/screenlock.service` may need to be modified.
     - Test auto-screen lock on idle
       - Open `xfce4-power-manager-settings`
-      - Set System -> System sleep mode -> when inactive for: 16 minutes (the minimum)
+      - Set System -> System sleep mode -> on battery -> when inactive for: 16 minutes (the minimum)
       - Close `xfce4-power-manager-settings`
+      - Unplug the AC adapter
-      - Wait 16 minutes (you can run `stopwatch` in a terminal to keep track)
+      - Wait 16 minutes, system should sleep + lock (you can run `stopwatch` in a terminal to keep track)
-      - Set System -> System sleep mode -> when inactive for: 30 minutes
+      - Set System -> System sleep mode -> on battery -> when inactive for: 30 minutes
     - Test low battery auto-sleep
       - Open `xfce4-power-manager-settings`
       - Set System -> Critical battery power level -> 90 (the maximum)
       - Close `xfce4-power-manager-settings`
       - Unplug the AC adapter
-      - Wait until the battery is below 90% (run `watch -n 15 sudo /home/$USER/bin/battery` for status)
+      - Wait until battery is under 90%, system should sleep + lock (run `watch -n 15 sudo /home/$USER/bin/battery` for status)
       - Set System -> Critical battery power level -> 10

 0. Improve graphics performance (for intel embedded gpus)